Tsunghao-C/multilayer_perceptron/README.md

 2. Train test split program (done)
 3. MLP training program
     - need to be able to config hidden layers with a config file (done)
-    - visualize learning process (loss, accuracy by epochs)
+    - visualize learning process (loss, accuracy by epochs) (done)
+    - saving model locally
     - [bonus] store the history of metrics during training
-    - [bonus] implement early stopping
+    - [bonus] implement early stopping (done)
-    - [bonus] Use more complex optimization function lke Adam, RMSprop, ...
+    - [bonus] Use more complex optimization function like Adam, RMSprop, ...
     - [bonus] Evaluate learning pahse with multiple metrics (not just a single R2 score for example)
-4. prediction program
+4. prediction program that can load weights and biases
-5. Display multiple learning curves on the same graph to compare different models (with different configs)
+5. [bonus] Display multiple learning curves on the same graph to compare different models (with different configs)

 Ten real-valued features are computed for each cell nucleus: